star-39/moe-sticker-bot/README.md

 `USE_DB=1`

 ## CHANGELOG
+1.0 RC-6 GO(20220511)
+  * New feature: Change sticker order.
+  * New feature: Edit sticker emoji.
+  * New import support: kakaotalk emoticon.
+  * Fix possible panic when editMessage.
+  * We are closing to a stable release!
+RC should not exceed 8.

 1.0 RC-5 GO(20220510)
   * New feature: download raw line stickers to zip.
   * FatalError now prints stack trace.